UnnikrishnanBhargavakurup/hellocoop-drupal/README.md

 # Hellocoop Drupal Module

+**Note: This module is not production-ready and is still under active development.**

 This module integrates the [Hellō Identity Provider](https://www.hello.coop/) into Drupal, enabling seamless user authentication using Hellō’s cloud identity wallet.
 It leverages the Hellocoop PHP library to provide support for social logins, email, and phone-based authentication while prioritizing user privacy.

 ## Features